nens/threedi-docs/source/f_problem_solving.rst

 ^^^^^^^^^^^^^^

 The below errors and bugs should not be experienced anymore.
 Please let us know if you do still encounter them.

+- Calculations that had both rain radar and laterals crashed somewhere during the simulation.

 - Dry Weather Flow in API v3 or the Modeller Interface is not taken from the spatialite.
 Users can define the DWF by using the dwf calculator and applying it as a lateral